wildlyinaccurate/wildlyinaccurate.github.io/_posts/2013-08-16-force-bower-to-clone-from-https-instead-of-git.markdown

 published: true
 author: Joseph Wynn
 ---

-<p>Most Bower packages will be fetched using a git:// URL, which connects on port 9418.
-This can be problematic if you're behind a firewall which blocks this port.</p>
+Most Bower packages will be fetched using a git:// URL, which connects on port 9418.
+This can be problematic if you're behind a firewall which blocks this port.

-<p>You can get around this quite easily by telling Git to always use https:// instead of git://:</p>
+You can get around this quite easily by telling Git to always use https:// instead of git://:

 <pre class="no-highlight">git config --global url.https://.insteadOf git://</pre>